fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

-Project Runbook & Operational Guide (Version 3.1)
+Project Runbook & Operational Guide (Version 4.0)
-This document provides the Standard Operating Procedure (SOP) for running the Nifty 200 Pullback Strategy's research pipeline and a detailed guide to the day-wise activities for live or simulated execution.
+This document provides the Standard Operating Procedure (SOP) for running the Nifty 200 Pullback Strategy's research pipeline and a detailed guide to the day-wise activities for live or simulated execution using the latest simulators.

 Part 1: Research & Backtesting Workflow
 This section outlines the standard process for conducting research and running backtests.